HQarroum/event-emitter/README.md

 ##### Listen to emitted events

-To be notified when someone has emitted an event on the emitter, whatever the event, you can do the following :
+To be notified when someone has published an event on the emitter instance, whatever the event, you can do the following :

 ```c++
 emitter.on<event_t<T>>([] (const event_t<T>& e) {